 Developing a communications strategy so the facility can go on record, publicly stating their commitment to being an LGBT inclusive organization.

-NSRAP strongly encourages all long term care facilities to have at least one person on staff join the Allies Program, administered by the Youth Project, (See below: Becoming an Ally.
+NSRAP strongly encourages all long term care facilities to have at least one person on staff join the Allies Program, administered by NSRAP’s registry of care providers.

 Within this process of administrative change, it is recommended that long-term care homes consider: